 Rock and mineral club to meet

-Doors open at 1 p.m. to allow time to view the club’s extensive mineral collection.
-The program this month is Annual Mineral Silent Auction.
+Doors will open at 1 p.m. to allow members and visitors time to bid on silent auction specimens and to view the club’s mineral collection.

-Everyone is welcome to attend, enjoy, ask questions and view the many beautiful specimens that can found in the great outdoors.
-There is no admission charged.
+Everyone is welcome to attend, enjoy, and learn about the wonders of rocks and minerals.
+There is no admission charge.

 For more information call 906-360-7107, or visit www.namiam.org.